trileminh94/notes/shopee.md

 -[ ] [Explain SOLID ](https://itnext.io/solid-principles-explanation-and-examples-715b975dcad4) **[important]**

 S: Single responsibility
 O: Open close principles - open for extension and close for modification
 L: Liskov substitution principle - replace instance of parent type by instance of child type without altering `the correctness of the program`
+I: Interface segregation principle - no client should be forced to depend on methods it does not use.
+D: Dependency inversion -

-Violate SOLID principle of cause program hard to extend
+`Violate SOLID principle of cause program hard to extend or easily to run wrong`

 ## Database